bluesky/tiled/docs/source/tutorials/simple-server.md

 be run at a time, per Python process.

 By default, the Simple Tiled Server allocates a temporary directory for storage, including files, embedded databases, and server logs.
-The temporary directory is deleted when the server is stopped.
+Its location is given at `server.directory`.
+The temporary directory is removed when the server is stopped.

 To use persistent storage, specify a directory.
 If it does not exist, it will be created.
+It will _not_ be removed when the server is stopped.

 ```python
 server = SimpleTiledServer("my_data/")